Aggravated Sexual Assault Against a Child

 There are 2 elements that make a sexual assault case “aggravated”: 1) young age (under 14) and 2) use of threats, force, weapons or drugs.
 If there is either element proven present in a sexual assault case, the charge will be aggravated.

 A sexual offense committed by an adult against a child younger than 14 years turns into an aggravated sexual assault, on the basis of age.
-For more information about how age affects different sexual offense charged, click here.
+For more information about how age affects different sexual offense charges, click here.
 A child under the age of 14 cannot legally consent to any sexual contact, so any offense against him or her lacks consent for the purposes of prosecution.
 Unlike an aggravated sexual assault against an adult, there is no prerequisite of violence or force for aggravated sexual assault of a child.
 Its use, however, will make the charge all the more serious.

 A person will face an aggravated sexual assault against a child charge if he or she intentionally or knowingly: